-The production process of Ceylon Tea
+The Production Process of Ceylon Tea

 Tea - the card of Sri Lanka (Ceylon).
 On the island is produced 10% of the world tea.
 On plantations work more than half a million people.
-Almost all tea produced on the island, is exported.
-It appears, that to enter the factory to make a report, it is not easy.
+Almost all tea produced on the island is exported.
+It appears, that to enter the factory to make a report, is not easy.
 At all the factories, where I came without an agreement, did not allow shooting.

 Raw materials for the manufacturing of tea are leaves of a tea bush which is grown in large quantities on special plantations.
-For the growth of tea plant requires a warm climate with plenty of moisture, that does not stagnate, however, at the roots.
+For the growth of tea, the plant requires a warm climate with plenty of moisture, that does not stagnate, however, at the roots.
 In Sri Lanka, the collection is carried out up to four times a year.
 The most prized teas are the first two harvests.

 "Tea plantations of Ceylon are as monuments to the courage and bravery of the planters as a statue of a lion on a field near Waterloo."
 Arthur Conan Doyle

 In 1867, a Scottish planter, James Taylor, first took up tea cultivation for commercial purposes, seedlings planted 80 hectares in area Nuwara Elia.
 Now Sri Lanka is the third largest producer in the world of tea and the first exporter.
-For its unique characteristics Ceylon tea is the best tea in the world.
+For its unique characteristics, Ceylon tea is the best tea in the world.

 Due to climatic conditions, local tea has a delicate flavor and aroma.
-Tea is cultivated all year round and are grown at three levels: up to 600 m above sea level in areas Balangody, Ratnapura, Kelaniya river valley and Halle, and from 600 to 1200 m and above 1200 m in the areas around Nuwara Elia.
+Tea is cultivated all year round and is grown at three levels: up to 600 m above sea level in areas Balangody, Ratnapura, Kelaniya river valley and Halle, and from 600 to 1200 m and above 1200 m in the areas around Nuwara Elia.

 The best quality is considered to tea with the highland plantations south of the island (altitude 2000 m above sea level and above).
 Teas from other plantations - average quality.